anrayliu/pyvidplayer2/documentation.md

 - `zoom_out() -> None` - Reverts `zoom_to_fill()`.
 - `toggle_zoom() -> None` - Switches between zoomed in and zoomed out.
 - `queue(input: pyvidplayer2.VideoPygame | str) -> None` - Accepts a path to a video or a Video object and adds it to the queue.
 Passing a path will not load the video until it becomes the active video.
-Passing a Video object will cause it to silently load its first audio chunk, so changing videos will be a bit more seamless.
 - `enqueue(input: pyvidplayer2.VideoPygame | str) -> None` - Same exact method as `queue`, but with a more
   conventionally correct name.
-Keeping `queue` only for backwards compatibility.
+Keeping `queue` for backwards compatibility.
 - `get_queue(): list[pyvidplayer2.VideoPygame]` - Returns list of queued video objects.
+- `get_next(): list[str | pyvidplayer2.VideoPygame]` - Return next item in queue.
+- `clear_queue() -> None` - Clears queued items.
 - `resize(size: (int, int)) -> None` - Resizes the video player (specifically `frame_rect`).
 The contained video will automatically re-adjust to fit the player.
 - `move(pos: (int, int), relative: bool = False) -> None` - Moves the VideoPlayer.
 If `relative` is `True`, the given coordinates will be added onto the current coordinates.
 Otherwise, the current coordinates will be set to the given coordinates.
 - `update(events: list[pygame.event.Event], show_ui: bool = None, fps: int = 0) -> bool` - Allows the VideoPlayer to
   make calculations.
-It must be given the returns of `pygame.event.get()`.
-The GUI automatically shows up when your mouse hovers over the video player, so setting `show_ui` to `False` can be used to override that.
+It must be passed the returns of `pygame.event.get()`.
+The GUI automatically shows up when your mouse hovers over the video player, so setting `show_ui` can be used to override that.
 The `fps` parameter can enforce a frame rate to your app.
 This method also returns whether the UI was shown.
 - `draw(surface: pygame.Surface) -> None` - Draws the video player onto the given Pygame surface.
 - `close() -> None` - Releases resources.
 Always recommended to call when done.
+Using the video player after can lead to unexpected behaviour.
 - `skip() -> None` - Moves onto the next video in the queue.
-- `get_video() -> pyvidplayer2.VideoPygame` - Returns currently playing video.
+- `get_video() -> pyvidplayer2.VideoPygame` - Returns currently playing video object.
 - `preview(max_fps: int = 60)` - Similar to `Video.preview()`.
-Gives a quick and easy demo of the class.

 # *class* Subtitles(path: str, **kwargs)